 The program of study must be completed within five years of matriculation.

 The student is responsible for arranging transportation to and from the College and local internship sites when required.

 Graduates of this program are eligible to take the certification examination for the designation of Registered Health Information Technician (RHIT), offered by the American Health Information Management Association (233 N. Michigan Avenue, Suite 2150, Chicago, IL 60601-5800; phone 312-233-1100; fax 312-233-1090; web site ahima.org.

 The Health Information Technology Program is accredited by the Commission on Accreditation of Allied Health Informatics and Information Management Education.

-The Health Information Technology Program Student Outcome Data (as reported in CAHIM Annual Program Assessment Report 2009-2010), Monroe Community College student Certification Exam Pass Rate for all students taking the examination during their reporting period was 100%.
-The AHIMA Nation Mean Pass Rate for the same reporting period was 79%.
+The Health Information Technology Program Student Outcome Data (as reported in CAHIIM Annual Program Assessment Report 2011-2012).
+Monroe Community College student Certification Exam Pass Rate for all students taking the examination during the reporting period was 90%.
+The AHIMA Nation Mean Pass Rate for the same reporting period was 75%.

 (Housed in the Health Professions Department)

 1) Manage healthcare data appropriately in accordance with its intended use.